Table of Contents

 How do borrowers use their loan?

-Kiva Zip borrowers have used their loans for a wide range of different reasons.
+Kiva Zip borrowers use their loans for a wide range of different reasons.

 What interest rate does Kiva Zip charge?